octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

 For the dcsync to work you need the target machine in the current client needs to be a domain controller.
 You to be logged-in with credentials with the appropriate privileges as explained above.

- Parameter:
+##### Parameter

  - **username** (optional): Specify the username of the user you want to dcsync.
 If you don't supply a username all users will be synced.

 #### lsassdump

 The command operates by creating a temporary service to execute a PowerShell command that dumps the LSASS (Local Security Authority Subsystem Service) process memory to a file.
 The command used takes a snapshot of the LSASS process.
 After the dump, the service cleans up by removing both the service.

 The dump is then parsed remotely with `pypykatz` without downloading the full lsass file.
 The output of pypykatz is then shown in the terminal.
-The credentials will not be saved in the credential hub of OctoPwn and are only shown on the terminal.
+The credentials will not be saved in the credential window of OctoPwn and are only shown on the terminal.

 The following command is being used to dump lsass.
 ```powershell